mdn/temp-processes/pull-requests.md

   If a PR becomes too large, the reviewer may close your PR and ask that you submit a separate PR for each logical set of changes that belong together.
 - **PRs should not contain large amounts of grammar updates**.
   MDN Web Docs contains technical documentation; you should not report improvements in the grammar, but cases where the grammar is incorrect are acceptable.
-- **PRs that update API usage need an accompanying mdn/content PR** to update the corresponding documentation.
+- **PRs that add demos should have an accompanying mdn/content PR** to ensure updated examples are served correctly.
-  PRs of this type may be rejected if there is no corresponding content PR.
+  If content changes along with example code usage, the associated demos should be updated.
 - **Don't enable auto-merge.**
-- **Add 'depends on'** if there are PRs that must land first (e.g. linked examples in other repos)
+- **Add 'depends on'** with a link if there are PRs that must land first (e.g. linked examples in other repos).

 ### After you open a pull request

 - **Handle CI failures** from the automated tests run as GitHub Actions (see `.github/workflows`).
-  If one or more of these tests fail, it is your responsibility to try and resolve them.
+  If one or more of these tests fail, it is your responsibility to try to resolve them.
-  Your PR will not be approved and merged if these tests are failing.
   If you don't know how to resolve the underlying issues, ask for help.

 - **Resolve merge conflicts** with the main branch; you are responsible for resolving these.
   You can do this by merging the main branch into your branch (`git pull mdn main`), and pushing the updated branch to your fork (git push).

+- **Be responsive to feedback.**
+  This means being prepared to make changes to the pull request based on the review.
+  If a review happens and the changes are not made, the pull request may be closed.

+- **Be patient during the review process.**
+  The MDN organization receives a large volume of pull requests and the team may need time to review your contributions.

-- **Don't reopen closed PRs.** If you must create a new PR, it can reference the closed one.
+- **Don't reopen closed PRs.**
+  If you must create a new PR, it can reference the closed one.

 ## Guidelines for reviewing a pull request